 0 to 62-mph in: 4.9 seconds

 There are many things that make the Audi E-Tron impressive, none more so than its two electric motors for even more power.
 You can’t tell the difference when alternating between the regenerative and regular friction braking systems, ensuring an uncommonly impeccably smooth drive for an electric car.
 When it comes to charging the electric battery, it’s made even simpler thanks to charging points on both sides of the car.

-Tall adults will find the I-Pace very comfortable thanks to the abundance of head and leg room in the front and back.
+Tall adults will find the I-Pace very comfortable thanks to the abundance of head and legroom in the front and back making it one of the Best Electric Cars for Families.
 Storage is practical throughout, the back seats fold entirely flat and the boot is a good size, complete with underfloor storage.
 To help overcome the restricted rear visibility, the I-Pace has a 360-degree camera and cross traffic alert fitted as standard.
-Other technology in the car includes a 10” Touch Pro Duo infotainment system that makes it super simple to control all the cars technologies, such as the sat-nav, phone and stereo functions.
-There’s also a remote app that’s compatible with most Apple and Android smartphones, allowing you to keep up-to-date with the cars available range, charging status, charge rate and plug state.
+Other technology in the car includes a 10” Touch Pro Duo infotainment system that makes it super simple to control all the car's technologies, such as the sat-nav, phone and stereo functions.
+There’s also a remote app that’s compatible with most Apple and Android smartphones, allowing you to keep up-to-date with the car’s available range, charging status, charge rate and plug state.